jose-elias-alvarez/nvim-lsp-ts-utils/README.md

   - `eslint_args`: defines the arguments passed to `eslint_bin`.
 Messing with this will probably break the integration!

+  - `eslint_config_fallback`: sets a path to a fallback ESLint config file that the plugin will use if it can't find a config file in the root directory.
+    Set to `nil` by default.

   - `eslint_enable_disable_comments`: enables ESLint code actions to disable the violated rule for the current line / file.
 Set to `true` by default.